 Thanksgiving is often the kickoff to the year-end holiday celebration season.
 If it’s your turn to host Thanksgiving dinner, you may feel a little bit of pressure to deliver a meal where everybody is well fed.
 A little planning and preparation can help make sure that nothing potentially ruins your festive meal.

-Many people swear by the moist, tasty goodness that comes from deep-frying a turkey in oil.
-But the National Fire Protection Association (NFPA) warns about the dangers that come with gas-fueled turkey fryers, such as burns from hot oil or fire damage.
+Some people love the tasty goodness that can come from deep-frying a turkey in oil.
+But the National Fire Protection Association (NFPA) advises against gas-fueled turkey fryers since they may pose a danger for burns from hot oil and may also be a fire hazard.

-Northbrook-based Underwriters Laboratories also warns of these dangers and does not certify any turkey fryers.
-The company offers the following safety tips, however, for those who prefer to cook their birds this way.
+Underwriters Laboratories (UL) also warns of the potential dangers and does not certify any turkey fryers.
+UL does offer the following safety tips, however, for those who may still prefer to cook their birds this way:

-Nobody wants to be the cook who sends the family and friends home with a bad case of food poisoning.
-And for many of us, Thanksgiving is the only day we cook a whole turkey.
-Here’s what you need to remember, thanks to Foodsafety.gov.
+Nobody wants to be the cook who sends the family and friends home with a case of food poisoning.
+And for some of us, Thanksgiving may be the only day we cook a whole turkey.
+Here are some cooking tips to remember, thanks to FoodSafety.gov:

-Some cooks don’t want anybody else in the kitchen, while some enjoy prepping the feast with family and friends around.
-Either way, keep your cooking space safe with these tips from the NFPA.
+Some Thanksgiving hosts don’t want anybody else in the kitchen, while others may enjoy prepping the feast with family and friends around.
+Either way, help keep your cooking space safe with these tips from the NFPA: